-Soumyadeep Chakrabarti, currently a first year MBA student at IIM Ahmedabad, scored a double whammy by securing a 100 percentile each in CAT as well as IIFT.
+Soumyadeep Chakrabarti, an alumnus of IIM Ahmedabad, had scored a double whammy by securing a 100 percentile each in CAT 2015 as well as IIFT.
 The article gives you some tips from the man who truly tamed the CAT, that too upon his first attempt.

 I got a 99.41%ile in CAT '14 and this year am getting about 10-30 rank in the 8 odd mocks of Career Launcher I have given so far.
 What would you suggest for me to further improve on the score to reach a maximum percentile in CAT?